 Police Car | Getty

 Common maintenance problems

 Those extra miles and harsh conditions cause common problems in fleet vehicles.
 White said he sees a few common maintenance trends.
 “On the heavy-duty side, hydraulics can be a challenge to keep up with.
 There's lots of moving parts, hydraulic hoses, valving, things like that keeping the hydraulics going on sanitation vehicles."

 “Things like police cars, I'd have to say it's the suspension-type work.
 The cars are taken up to high speeds, corner hard, carry heavy equipment.
 Struts, brakes, things like that are very common.
 The rack and pinion, they're all very common parts to replace on a patrol vehicle."

 Maintain your ride like a pro

 If you're slinging pizzas or working for other delivery services like Postmates, driving for Uber and other rideshare services, or even just commuting to work, you might need to change your service schedule and maintain like a pro.
-The city of Norman uses this checklist to maintain its fleet.
 White, a self-proclaimed gearhead, said he uses what he's learned on the job at home with his personal vehicles.